-Four quizzes will be administered in class.
-They will test contextualized vocabulary from the novel and/or from other texts we have covered in class as well as grammatical structures from the Studio textbook or from Grammatik aktiv.
+Four quizzes will be administered (3 in class, 1 take home quiz).
+They will test contextualized vocabulary from the novel and/or from other texts we have covered in class as well as grammatical structures from the Vielfalt textbook or from Grammatik aktiv.

-7) Oral presentations (#1: 7.5%; #2: 7.5%):
+7) Oral presentations (#1: 7.5%; #2: 5%):

 Students will form groups (no more than three) to plan, research, conduct, and reflect on a guided tour of cultural sites in Kassel (presentation #1).
 In addition to leading a group of visitors around a site of cultural interest, each member of the group will give an oral presentation on aspects of the site.
 The individual presentations will be in keeping with the German tradition of a memorized oral essay or "Referat" delivered with the aid of brief notes on cue cards only.
 The tour and individual presentations will be mindful of the logistical requirements (e.g., museum opening and closing times, local transportation, meeting and congregation points, traffic noise, not inconveniencing members of the public, poor weather, etc.) and the cultural interests and language needs of the "peer audience" as well as of the cultural content and overall cohesion of the tour.
-Part of task fulfilment for each group will also be the design (in consultation with the instructor) and completion of the group's invitation to other program participants.
-All students in GRMN 4446 are required to attend each other's tours and each group is encouraged to invite students from other CSSG classes to take part on the tour.
-Dates for the tours are to be planned and announced at the beginning of May These tours will most likely take place in the afternoon (suggested dates May 17, 19).
-The presentations will be scheduled in consultation with the CSSG instructors.
+Part of task fulfilment for each group will also be the design (in consultation with the instructor) and completion of the group's invitation to other program participants and an interactive task designed for the peer audience.
+All students in GRMN 4446 are required to attend each other's tours and each group is encouraged to invite students from other CSSG classes to take part in the tour.
+Dates for the tours are to be planned and announced at the beginning of May.
+These tours will most likely take place in the afternoon (suggested dates May 22, 28) and will be scheduled in consultation with the CSSG instructors.
+The actual speaking time for each student should be about 10-15 mins (not including walking time and any interactive tasks).

-Presentation #2 (June 15) is individual work and will discuss a specific topic either related to Afro-German communities in Kassel, Berlin or another German city (local activism, non-discriminatory language, art, music and culture, historical relations, communities, restitution and reconciliation, etc.), migration, human rights, or contemporary sociopolitical issues and questions in Germany.
+Presentation #2 (June 20) is individual work and will discuss a specific topic either related to Afro-German communities in Kassel, Berlin or another German city (local activism, non-discriminatory language, art, music and culture, historical relations, communities, restitution and reconciliation, etc.), migration, human rights, or contemporary sociopolitical issues (for example climate change activism) and questions in Germany.
 Students can use materials provided during the CSSG or interviews and tours for their presentation.
 Each presentation will involve some research and include the development of a poster for an informal exhibition for your fellow CSSG students.
 Each presentation will include a handout comprising of a brief glossary and the most important information about your topic in bullet form, which you can also use for the exhibition.
 The presentations should be timed to be ten minutes.